18 Things You Didn’t Know You Could Do with Vodka

 These sea creatures are known for their vicious sting, but they’re no match for vodka’s pain-relieving power.
 Use the stuff to disinfect the wound and heal the hurt.

 “I use vodka to infuse jam and handmade marshmallows as well as DIY lollipops in our workshops,” says Mariana Leung, co-owner of Wicked Finch Farm.
 That’s right—vodka infused homemade jam!
-In case you were wondering, jam is just one of the foods you’ve been buying that you can easily make in your own kitchen.
+Learn how to make infused vodka.

 Make a crispy pie crust